 “While the theoretical concern is that if an immunosuppressant medication is taken during pregnancy, could they potentially impact the infant’s immune function?
 However, more specifically with biologics, there is concern that perhaps exposure to these medications in the third trimester might be of more concern in terms of immune response in the infant.”

 During a press conference at the American College of Rheumatology Annual Meeting, Christina Chambers, PhD, MPH, noted that while her findings did not rule out low risks for serious infections among infants, these results can reassure clinicians and patients who need to be treated with a biologic during their pregnancy.

-To determine whether the use of biologic therapies for rheumatoid arthritis in pregnancy could inhibit postnatal immune function among infants and increase their risk for infection, Chambers and colleagues analyzed data from a prospective observational cohort study of pregnant women from the US and Canada (n = 1,184).
-These women included patients with rheumatoid arthritis who were treated with a biologic (n = 502), those with RA who did not receive treatment during pregnancy (n = 231) and those with no chronic diseases (n = 423).
+To determine whether the use of biologic therapies for RA in pregnancy could inhibit postnatal immune function among infants and increase their risk for infection, Chambers and colleagues analyzed data from a prospective observational cohort study of pregnant women from the U.S. and Canada (n = 1,184).
+These women included patients with RA who were treated with a biologic (n = 502), those with RA who did not receive treatment during pregnancy (n = 231) and those with no chronic diseases (n = 423).

 “We defined serious or opportunistic infections a priori as a list of 16 potential infections including X-ray proven pneumonia, sepsis, pneumocystis and Legionnaire’s disease, as well as any infection that may not have been specified but landed the child in the hospital,” Chambers said.